 A. Delegates to the County Convention shall be elected in the Republican primary election held in

-even-numbered years.
-The number of delegate positions shall be on the same basis as members of the
+even-numbered years pursuant to Section 2.B.
+The number of delegate positions shall be on the same basis as

 B. Notice of the County Convention shall be mailed to delegates, via U.S. Mail, by the County Chairman